ratnanil/Revealjs-Tricks/Readme.md

 ## Help overlay

-Config Option: help: true`
-Should be active by default, via the `?` Key
+Config Option: `help: true`, should be active by default, via the `?` Key

 ## Plugins